 How can I help my child stop hitting?

-There are many strategies for helping children stop hitting, including setting clear boundaries, modeling appropriate behavior, and providing positive reinforcement for good behavior.
+Setting clear boundaries, modeling appropriate behavior, and providing positive reinforcement for good behavior can help toddlers stop hitting.

 When should I seek professional help for my child's behavior?